rhdunn/xquery-intellij-plugin/docs/XQuery IntelliJ Plugin.md

 1. XQuery 1.0 Working Draft 02 May 2003 syntax;
 1. Saxon Vendor Extensions;
 1. XQuery IntelliJ Plugin Vendor Extensions.

+__NOTE:__ This is an incomplete list of EBNF symbols, as the XQuery IntelliJ Plugin does not currently support XPath (it only supports XPath exprssions that are a part of XQuery).

 | Ref     | Symbol                  |     | Expression                          | Options              |
 |---------|-------------------------|-----|-------------------------------------|----------------------|